carlinf/Wisflux_Academy-Internship-2022/Day-6/README.md

 ```

 ### **3.What is the use of JavaScript in Web Browsers?**
 JavaScript is commonly used for creating web pages.
-It allows us to add dynamic behavior to the webpage and add special effects to the webpage.
-On websites, it is mainly used for validation purposes.
-JavaScript helps us to execute complex actions and also enables the interaction of websites with visitors.
+It allows us to add dynamic behavior to the webpage and add special effects to the webpage. it is mainly used for validation purposes.
+JavaScript helps us to execute complex actions and enables interaction of websites with visitors.

 ### **4.What are Objects?**
 A javaScript object is an entity having state and behavior (properties and method).
 Everything in javascript is an object.
 Objects can be created using the Object() constructor.

 ```javascript
 //sample object
 const person = {